muhamad-mamoun/LED-matrix-display/README.md

 - **HAL (Hardware Abstraction Layer)**: Includes the Shift Register and LED drivers.
 - **APP (Application Layer)**: Contains the Display driver, enabling the display of English characters and strings using a character map, and the application files.

-## Usage

-This repository contains the code, documentation, and character map needed to implement and customize the LED matrix display project.
-The provided code is open-source and released under a specific license.

 ## Future Work

 Future enhancements include storing character maps in External EEPROM and expanding character support to languages like Arabic.
 Contributions and collaborations are welcome!